BICENTENNIAL TRIBUTE

 SCENE 2

-Although the bustle is catastrophic, the admirable Tars are hoisting great amounts of luggage, Englanders, and horses with speed
+Although the bustle is catastrophic, the admirable Tars are hoisting great amounts of luggage, Englanders, and horses with speed - Fletcher is panicking

 F: My Lord - the boatmen have quit their mooring - all hands must ply the oar, the Baggage from the quay is lowering, they’re very impatient to push from shore

 B: Hobby!
-Dashed cursed fellow - Fletcher - find him, he’s in a laneway somewhere fiddling with his great-coat - and where are Bob and Murray?
+Dashed cursed fellow - Fletcher - go find him, he’s in a laneway somewhere fiddling with his great-coat - and where are Bob and Murray?

 F: Wassailing in the Hogs Head - they’re reluctant to leave their native shore, plus Murray is allergic to water - yea, ev’n to bathe

-Fletcher dutifully scurries off , determined to be an asset to his Master
+Fletcher dutifully scurries off, determined to be an asset to his Master

-B(to Tar): Have a care! that case holds liquor!
+B(to Tar): Have a care!
+That case holds liquor!

-Tar doffs cap
+Tar doffs bonnet

-Fletcher, Murray and Bob are running towards the ship - B relieved but somewhat miffed that his holiday has gotten off to a stressful start
+Fletcher, Murray and Bob are running towards the ship - B is relieved but somewhat miffed that his holiday has gotten off to a stressful start

 M: Stop the boat - I’m sick - oh Lord!

-B: We are not, as yet, under weigh Murray - you’ll be sicker, ere you’ve been an hour on board (pats M on the back and offers him a dram)
+B: We are not, as yet, under weigh, Murray - you’ll be sicker, ere you’ve been an hour on board (pats M on the back and offers him a dram)

-Bob: There be screaming Men and women, Gemmen, ladies, servants, Jacks - here entangling, all are wrangling, stuck together close as wax! (sighs) how I wish for my quiet life at Newstead, measuring fields and taking tea with my Taffy
+Bob: There be screaming Men and women, Gemmen, ladies, servants, Jacks - here entangling, all are wrangling, stuck together close as wax! (sighs) How I wish for my quiet life at Newstead, measuring fields and taking tea with my Taffy

-B(glares): Don’t mention that deceitful strumpet to me again! (the sea-breeze lifts both his nostrils and his spirits) Bob - Murray - we are off to lands and foodstuffs unknown - perchance as well to unsafe and unhygienic sleeping arrangements - but it is life!
+B(glares): Don’t mention that Welsh strumpet to me again! (the sea-breeze lifts both his nostrils and his spirits) Bob - Murray - we are off to lands and foodstuffs unknown - perchance as well to unsafe and unhygienic sleeping arrangements - but it is life!
 Oons - it is life!

 M and Bob remain unconvinced

-Bob: Lord knows when we shall come back (looks forlornly towards The Hog's Head)
+Bob: Lord knows when we shall come back! (looks forlornly towards The Hog’s Head)

 H leaps over the gang-plank